The first meeting of the Wisconsin Elections Commission’s new Election Security Council was both reassuring and scary.

 Hang on to that idea as I describe the bad news.
 I do think intention matters.

 The second piece of good news is that the members did not seem to share—even slightly—WEC’s hesitance to include voters on the council.
+(See note at the end of this post.)

 A bit of background: the state election agency’s longstanding attitude toward citizen participation is not normal.
 After 30 years working as a state bureaucrat in three agencies and auditing dozens of others for the legislature, I know “normal.”
 Even agencies running unpopular programs like septic-tank regulation or state-forest timber harvest seek citizen participation as a routine matter of course.

 In contrast, the WEC runs a popular function—people like elections—and yet they hide under their desks when someone mentions voter participation.
 I’ve never understood why; it makes no sense.
+I sincerely think that, overall, their objectives are in line with those of the voters.

 Fortunately, the council members know normal.
 When WEC administrator Meagan Wolfe asked whether they wanted to add voter representatives to the council, the members’ brief discussion can be summarized: “Well, duh.”